HarmonicRealm/comms/README.md

 	3. `sudo python3 arduinoPinger.py`

 expected outcome: arduinoPinger.py starts messaging dataCollector.py. dataCollector sends a serial message to the arduino, who reads it and starts collecting values from the sensors.
 The arduino sends the values back in the form of a 2D array, where dataCollector.py turns it into a dictionary, and sends it back to the arduinoPinger.py via UDP. arduinoPinger.py forwards it to dataStore.py, who stores the temperature and associated values into tables.
+3. download four pages UI to your Android studio(.xml), and then download the java classes and run them in the Android studio.